oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/crr/README.md

 | `delta`                           | Measures the rate of change of the theoretical option value with respect to changes in the underlying asset's price.
 | `gamma`                           | Measures the rate of change in the `delta` with respect to changes in the underlying price.
 | `vega`                            | Measures sensitivity to volatility.
-| `theta`                           | Measures the sensitivity of the value of the derivative to the passage of time.
+| `theta`                           | Measures the sensitivity of the derivative's value to the passage of time.
 | `rho`                             | Measures sensitivity to the interest of rate.

 ### Design Correctness
-This design tests the correctness of the optimized FPGA code by comparing its output to a golden result computed on the CPU.
+This design tests the optimized FPGA code's correctness by comparing its output to a golden result computed on the CPU.

 ### Design Performance
 This design measures the FPGA performance to determine how many assets can be processed per second.